 - Sales Campaign: This is where you sell your membership.
 Again, you’ll have an automated email series to tell users about your membership, answer their questions, and push them to subscribe.

 This approach allows you to build an engaged email list that you’ll be able to market your membership to at any point.

 Do a Founding Member Launch

-I first learned about this strategy in Stu McLaren’s TRIBE Course and applied the same while launching StationX’s VIP Membership.
+I first learned about this strategy in Stu McLaren’s The Membership Experience course and applied the same while launching StationX’s VIP Membership.